Gwillison415/js-classes-exercise/README.md

 _An object-oriented book-list!_

+This booklist program should allow you to keep track of all the books you've read.
+You should be able to always find out what book you last read, what book you're reading now, and what book you want to read next.
+You should also be able to mark your current book as "finished", which will update all of the information about your current reading accordingly.

 *   Create a class through the constructor invocation pattern. ` BookList = function() {} `
 *   Create another class called Book. `Book = function() {}`